In one sentence:

 Distributors in Hardware vs Software

 Distribution is a legacy of physical hardware — Ingram Micro, TD Synnex, and Arrow Electronics each ship billions of dollars of product per quarter.
-In SaaS, the role looks different:
+In software, the role looks different:

-- Cloud distributors (Pax8, TD Synnex's Stellr, Ingram Micro Cloud) aggregate SaaS subscriptions for MSP resellers.
-They handle provisioning, monthly billing reconciliation, and consolidated invoicing across dozens of SaaS products.
+- Cloud distributors (Pax8, TD Synnex's Stellr, Ingram Micro Cloud) aggregate cloud software subscriptions for MSP resellers.
+They handle provisioning, monthly billing reconciliation, and consolidated invoicing across dozens of software products.

 - Marketplace distributors (AppDirect, Sherweb) operate cloud marketplaces where MSPs and VARs can spin up customer subscriptions on demand.

-- For most direct-sale SaaS, true distributors are absent — the vendor sells directly to resellers without a middle tier.
+- For most direct-sale software vendors, true distributors are absent — the vendor sells directly to resellers without a middle tier.

 Distributor vs VAR vs Reseller